Venice:

 century (and probably earlier) and was a highly organised shipyard,

-extending to 32 hectares (80 acres).
-It captured the imagination
+extending to 32 hectares (80 acres) in late 1500.
+It captured the

-(the rope-walk, rarely open, is 317 metres,1040 feet, in length)
+in rope-making (the rope-walk, rarely open, is 317 metres,1040 feet,

-is "City of Guns".
+for Venice is "City of Guns".

 We